15 Reasons Why Cats Are Way Better Than Dogs

-Cats, as anyone who has one will tell you (yours truly included), are better than dogs in every conceivable way.
+Cats, as anyone who has one will tell you, are better than dogs in every conceivable way.
 They're softer, sweeter, and smarter.
 They're quieter and cleaner.
-They're masters at both lazy lounging and merciless murdering (of rodents).
+They're masters of both the art of lazy lounging and the one of skillful hunting (of rodents).
 Plus, once upon a time, we used to revere them as gods.
-And this all isn't just mindless pontificating—there's science to back it up.
-Yes, you may have thought that dog is “man's best friend.”
-Here’s proof that cat is.
-And for more reasons why these fine felines are so great, learn the 20 Amazing Facts You Never Knew About Your Cat.
+And this all isn't just one cat lover's opinion—there's science and data to back it up.
+Yes, you may have heard that dogs are man's best friends, but here are all of the reasons why cats actually make for far better pals.

 Owning a cat might make you more intelligent.

-Next time someone sparks a “cats versus dogs” argument with you, lob this at them: cat people are smarter than dog people.
-According to research out of Carroll University, self-identified cat lovers tend to score higher on intelligence exams than dog lovers do.
+Next time someone asks you to defend why cats are better than dogs, lob this fun little fact at them: Cat people are smarter than dog people.
+According to 2017 research published in the Human-Animal Interaction Bulletin, self-identified cat lovers tended to have higher intelligence than dog lovers do.
 (We are less outgoing, though.)

-According to the Animal Human Society, average adoption fees for kittens and cats start at $47 and can run as high as $255.
-For dogs and puppies, fees start at $160, but go all the way up to $623!
-(Annual costs are about the same.)
+According to the Animal Humane Society, average adoption fees for kittens and cats start at $32 and can run as high as $270.
+For dogs and puppies, however, fees start at $115, but go all the way up to $660!
+Adopting a cat is just more cost-efficient.

 They take up less space.

-On average, cats weigh about 9.5 pounds, and clock in at 10 inches tall.
-Dogs, of course, have more variables—there are hundreds of different breeds—but, medium-sized dogs will weigh, on average, about 50 pounds and grow up to about 2 feet tall.
+On average, Pets WebMD says a domestic cat will usually weigh around 10 pounds.
+Dogs, of course, have more variables—there are hundreds of different breeds—but, the American Kennel Club clocks a medium-sized dogs, on average, at about 50 pounds.
 As far as who takes up more of your well-earned space, it's not rocket science.